fiveladdercon/launchpad/docs/support/intro.md

-While you can freely clone the Launch Pad, [install](/basics/install) the spacecraft executable and start poking around for no-cost, spacecraft executes a start-up check that will *slow you down* unless a **booster** is also installed.
+While you can freely clone the Launch Pad, [install](/basics/install) the spacecraft executable and start poking around for no-cost, spacecraft executes a time consuming start-up check that will *slow you down* unless a **booster** is also installed.

 A **booster** is a cryptographically signed license that is locally installed and enables your spacecraft executable to run at full speed.
-To purchase a booster or request a trial, send an email with your company, name, and email to
+To purchase a booster or request a free trial, send an email with your company, name, and email to <u>fiveladdercon[at]gmail.com</u>.
-<u>fiveladdercon[at]gmail.com</u>.

-*Of course you can always just keep running spacecraft without a booster, but the engineering time lost without one is likely more expensive than the booster.*
+*Of course you can always just keep running spacecraft without a booster, but the engineering time consumed without one is likely more expensive than the booster.*